What is exposure compensation?

 Here are examples of when to use exposure compensation, because you know better than the exposure meter on your camera.

-Add exposure compensation:
+Add exposure compensation when photographing:

 - In snow